 School’s SEND register and they will receive additional SEND Support.
 If your child is included in this register you will be informed.
 Support for your child is provided according to their individual needs.
 We follow a 4 part process as outlined in the new Code of Practice and is indicated below:

 By following this process, we can ensure that your child receives appropriate level of support and that we can monitor effectively their progress,

 Further information about EHC Plans can found via the SEND Local Offer:

 Or by speaking to an Education, Health and Care Plan Coordinator on:

 If your child has an EHCP or a Statement of SEN and receives additional SEND Support, you will receive a termly individual education plan (IEP) to keep you informed of their targets.

-As part of our support for all children in school, we have regular opportunities to consult with support services and health agencies through a multi-agency approach which sometimes includes completing the Common Assessment Framework (CAF) to support the family as well as the pupil.
+As part of our support for all children in school, we have regular opportunities to consult with support services and health agencies through a multi-agency approach which sometimes includes completing the Early Help Assessment (EHA) to support the family as well as the pupil.

 We will discuss the needs of the individual/ family in school and plan together the best use of advice and support from other agencies.